fsec404/fsec404.github.io/_posts/2019-08-13-Reflected-XSS.md

 ![Simple Form](../../assets/images/xss/1.png)

-After typing my name in the input box, we get the following output.
+After typing in my name, we get the following output.

 ![Input in Form](../../assets/images/xss/2.png)

-Now you might be thinking that all is well and good, but what if someone submits the following text as input.
+Now you might be thinking that "isn't this how the above form should work".
+But what if someone submits the following text as input.

 ```html
 <b>Abhishek</b>